google/WebFundamentals/src/content/en/updates/2018/07/page-lifecycle-api.md

    to the page being unloaded.

-To make it easier for developers to deal with these cross-browsers inconsistencies and focus solely on following [lifecycle best practices ](#developer-recommendations-for-each-state), we've released [PageLifecycle.js](https://github.com/GoogleChromeLabs/page-lifecycle), a JavaScript library for observing Page Lifecycle API state changes.
+To make it easier for developers to deal with these cross-browsers inconsistencies and focus solely on following the [lifecycle state recommendations and best practices](#developer-recommendations-for-each-state), we've released [PageLifecycle.js](https://github.com/GoogleChromeLabs/page-lifecycle), a JavaScript library for observing Page Lifecycle API state changes.